fdeblasio/pokeemerald-expansion/notes.md

     - Route 9 tree is an issue
     - Vermillion tree is an issue, but can be removed after
     - Any trees after Route 9 can probably be removed
-- Get SS Anne to stay?
-    - Might cause conflict with Seagallop
-- Species defines
-- Fly points
-- MAP_GROUP_AND_NUM
-- Edit PokeCenter to remove escalator
-- Remove PokeCenter 2F maps and references
-- Update local Porymap
-- Rearrange encounter map order
-- Seafoam Islands Ice Cave MB
-- Figure out if this needs to be added to the battle_environment map?: #define MAP_BATTLE_SCENE_LORELEI  MAP_BATTLE_SCENE_NORMAL
-- Split out big map groups (like SS Anne)
-- Make surf/cave/fishing encounter rate similar to Emerald
-- Move TRAINER_CLASS_INFO defines out of if statement?
-That way, any game can have any class/pic?
-- Clean up some trainers like the rival's Abra specifying that it only knows Teleport (since that would be the case anyways)
-- TMs
-- Game Corner
-- Pewter Crunchies

-### Field Moves
 - Make Fly usuable after Thunder Badge?
 - Fly to routes

 ### Overworld
+- Port over Navel Rock changes
+- Edit PokeCenter to remove escalator
+- Remove PokeCenter 2F maps and references
 - Seperate out split routes into two maps for different encounters?
     - Route 2 north/south
     - Route 4 east/west